MarioMingarro/ClimaRep/README.md

 ## Installation

-You can install the development version of ClimaRep from GitHub with:
+You can install the development version of ClimaRep from CRAN with:
 ```{r}
 install.packages("ClimaRep")
 ```